scikit-learn-contrib/hdbscan/README.rst

     pip install hdbscan

+Binary wheels for a number of platforms are available thanks to the work of Ryan Helinski <rlhelinski@gmail.com>.

 If pip is having difficulties pulling the dependencies then we'd suggest installing the dependencies manually using anaconda followed by pulling hdbscan from pip: